sounlida/envoyer-docs/1.0/projects/servers.md

 If you have provisioned your server with [Laravel Forge](https://forge.laravel.com), you may import it into your Envoyer project.
 You'll need to create an API token on your Forge account and then connect it to your Envoyer account from the [Integrations](https://envoyer.io/user/profile#/integrations) page.

 When adding a server to your project click the **Import Forge Server** button.
 Envoyer will display a modal asking you to select the server from your account and the site from the server.

+Once selected, Envoyer will add the required SSH key to the connected site's user (typically `forge`, unless using an isolated site).
+Envoyer will use this SSH key to connect to your server and deploy your site.

 ## Managing Uploaded Files